Maintaining Your Deck Or Stair Railing System

 Maintaining Deck Railing

 There are two main types of railing systems.
-Rod and cable railing systems rely on tensioning wires, while glass railing systems use large panels of glass.
+Cable railing systems rely on tensioning wires or rods, while glass railing systems use large panels of glass.
 Both systems are safe for indoor or outdoor use.
 Whether you have a deck or stair railing system, here are the best ways to maintain your railing system.

 Preserve Your Tensioning Wire, Cable, or Rods

-Both cable and rod railing are completely safe systems.
-And you want to keep it that way!
+Cable railing, no matter what infill you choose, is designed for safety – and you want to keep it that way!
 The best way to keep your tensioning wire in good condition is to check the tension every couple of months.
 With cables, start by taking a look at your railing.
 Are the cables loose and sagging?
 This means you have let it go for too long.

 Check Your Post Integrity